Napa Valley · 2026

 The Gatherings

 Seasonal workshops and overnight events.
-The school finding its people.
+The community finding each other.

 Near · 2027–28